Specialized OCD Therapy Can Help Treat the Cause of Your Anxiety

 Anxiety is often a bi-product part of the OCD cycle.
 It’s often there with feelings of discomfort, guilt, or shame when a person with OCD starts unintentionally giving meaning to an intrusive thought.
 Remember: everyone has intrusive, unwanted, and “ego-dystonic” thoughts.
 (An ego-dystonic thought is entirely against what a person wants and who they believe themselves to be.)

-People without OCD often shrug these thoughts off.
+People without OCD can shrug an intrusive thought off and carry on with their day.
 Even people with OCD aren’t bothered by all intrusive thoughts, just the ones they get stuck on.
-When people with OCD make a catastrophic assessment of the thought and fixate upon it, the anxiety begins to take hold.
+When people with OCD assign danger to the thought and fixate upon it, anxiety begins to take hold.

 The highly uncomfortable, anxious feelings result in a strong urge to perform a compulsion.
 That compulsion is meant to relieve that anxiety—but it only does so for a bit.
 The more you try to respond to these distressing thoughts, the more frequently and intensely they return.
 The distress of these negative recurring and intensifying thoughts causes the cycle to continue.